About Flexi Queensland

 h.
 Service Users and their families can, as far as possible, choose workers they feel comfortable with, including family members.

 i.
-Support Plans can be altered, adjusted, added to or revised at any time.
+Support Plans can be altered, adjusted, added to or revised at any time. - We operate in ways that are ethical and transparent.
+This means:

 a.
 We seek input by the community in our decision making.